ValeriaW/ValeriaW.github.io/_posts/2019-05-27-Homework9-StructuringData.md

 ---
 <!-- more -->

-# Homework 8
+# Homework 9

-My eighth homework post confirming the completion of the eleventh and twelfth unit of the Python 2 course on CodeAcademy as well as the description of how to structure your data using TSV and Python!
+My ninth homework post confirming the completion of the eleventh and twelfth unit of the Python 2 course on CodeAcademy as well as the description of how to structure your data using TSV and Python!
 <!-- more -->